mdaiter/cudaLATCH/README.md

 Multi-GPU support is not currently planned.
 Please contact me if you have a use case that requires it.

 This work is released under a Creative Commons Attribution-ShareAlike license.
 If you use this code in an academic work, please cite me by name (Christopher Parker) and link to this repository.

-Please email me if you have any questions: csparker.work@gmail.com